FIameCaster/prism-code-editor/docs/README.md

 # Docs

-This is the documenation website for Prism code editor built with [starlight](https://starlight.astro.build).
+This is the documentation website for Prism code editor built with [starlight](https://starlight.astro.build).

 ## Development